Jeffrey Kranz is a content marketer who co-founded Overthink Group

 Content is alive and well.
 And marketing will be around for as long as people buy things.
 So people are going to keep using content to do marketing.

-One of my favorite definitions of content marketing comes from Jay Acunzo
+One of my favourite definitions of content marketing comes from Jay Acunzo

 : Content marketing is “solving the same problem or conveying the same emotion as your product, using media you create and distribute.”